yhiraki/dot-emacs.d/README.md

 + Haskell
   - cabal (of course)
+  - hdevtools
+  - stack (needs libtinfo for Arch Linux from AUR)
+    We highly encourage you to use stack, as it plays well together with flycheck and keeps your systems clean.
   - hasktags ($ cabal install hasktags)
   - stylish-haskell (format souce code nicely)
   - structured-haskell-mode ($ cabal install structured-haskell-mode)